 Science is the lens through which we can begin to understand ourselves and the world around us.

-In the Double and Triple Science course, pupils learn about unifying patterns and themes in Biology, Chemistry and Physics and use them in new and changing situations.
-You then use this knowledge to describe and explain these phenomena developing experimental and investigative skills based on correct and safe laboratory techniques, analysing, interpreting and evaluating data and experimental methods, to draw conclusions that are consistent with evidence.
+In the Combined and Separate Science course, you will learn about unifying patterns and themes in Biology, Chemistry and Physics and use them in new and changing situations.
+You then use this knowledge to describe and explain these phenomena, developing experimental and investigative skills based on correct and safe laboratory techniques, analysing, interpreting and evaluating data and experimental methods, to draw conclusions that are consistent with evidence.